LeaDevelop/leadevelop-sentry-unreal/README.md

-**Status update**
-- release version on the way for unreal crash reporter on Unreal Engine version 5.7.1.
-  - If there is any interest either expressed directly or via stars I'll continue expand else I'll public archive the version after December 2026.
-- pre-release versions are functional but not optimal.
-Initial development focused on getting it working and me getting better understanding; future versions will follow UE conventions better 🤞🤓
-  - I'll expand existing blog post with key takeaways ETA February 2026 if not earlier.

-# LeaDevelop sentry-unreal enhancements - UE plugin

-I started looking into custom attributes in early spring and continue the journey during summer 2025 when I explored the source of the Sentry Unreal plugin and started adding custom tags to my self-hosted instance where I'm experimenting and prototyping different options.
-I started by editing a Sentry's subsystem but the more I changed, the more I realized this is not ideal for maintenance, which is what lead to creating seperate plugin.

-My C++ experience is limisted as my previous work rarely required it but I'm learning through building.
-This project has helped me dive into UE subsystems, modules, and plugins.
-I'm now at a point where I consider the plugin production-ready (release v1.4.0 for 5.6.1 on the way), though pre-release versions used suboptimal approaches.

-> **Disclaimer**: The use of code, scripts, or shared content is solely at your own risk.
-I do not guarantee its accuracy, reliability, or suitability for your specific needs.
-No responsibility is taken for any damages or losses that may result from its use.
-It is recommended that you carefully review and test the content before implementation!

----

 # LeaDevelop Sentry Enhancements - Unreal Engine Plugin

 Extends the Sentry Unreal plugin with enhanced crash reporting and custom tag promotion.